 Lennon (christened Kieran Lennon) was born in Dublin in 1947.
 He lives and works in Dublin.

-Known for his Art form: Porous Plane, which has its origins in the Folded / Unfolded paintings of 1969-1972.
+Known for his Art form: Porous Plane, which has its beginnings in the Folded / Unfolded paintings of 1969-1972.

 Wary of moral meanings attaching to art, he set out to strip painting of image (Gorgon) and language (Illustration)